ancfoster/Flags-and-Countries/README.md

 	- What is the flag of [country name]?
 (User then picks one of 3 flag pictures)
 	- This is the flag of . . .
 (User then picks a country name from a list of three countries)
 -	The levels get progressively harder.
--	Maximum score of 50 with 1 point per correct answer
+-	Maximum score of 70 with 1 point per correct answer
-- 	The game is multiple-choice with 3 options per round.
+- 	The game is multiple-choice with 3 options per question.

 ### Colour Scheme